Sustainability Internship Program

 The Summer 2018 internship program will run June 4-August 10; in addition to a weekly seminar held on Tuesdays, 10:30-12:30, students will be expected to commit approximately 15 hours a week to their internship project; accepted students will be informed by April 16, 2018.

-The available internship for Summer 2018 are the following:
+The internships for Summer 2018 are: